fefafe/svgsubfig/README.md

 }
 ```

-The key of the config file are as follows:
+The keys of the config file are as follows:

 - ``font-family``: Typeface used in the SVG file for text.
 - ``font-size``: Size of the labeling of the images in **pt**.
 - ``gab-between``: Spacing between the subimages in **mm**.
-- ``gap-label``: Spacing between labels and lower boundary of the images
+- ``gap-label``: Spacing between labels and lower boundary of the images.
-- ``images``: Array of file paths of the images to include into the figure
+- ``images``: Array of file paths of the images to include into the figure.
 - ``width``: Width of the figure.

-Create a Python script as follow to merge the images into the figure.
+Create a Python script as below to merge the images into the figure.

 The function for file conversion from SVG into PDF and PNG  ``convert_svg`` requires [Inkscape](https://inkscape.org/) to be installed and accessible on PATH.